505 (song): Release and promotion

 "505" was released on 23 April 2007 as the closing track from Arctic Monkeys' second studio album Favourite Worst Nightmare (2007).
 The song became a frequent closer of the band's live shows since 2007.
 It has been performed several times with Miles Kane, including during Arctic Monkeys' headline set at TRNSMT in 2018 and the last night of the band's three-days residency at the Emirates Stadium in London in June 2023.
 Turner and Kane also performed the song as The Last Shadow Puppets during their 2016 headline Rockwave Festival set.

 On 19 November 2020, the band released a live version of "505" ahead of their second live album Live at the Royal Albert Hall.
 It was recorded on 7 June 2018 at the Royal Albert Hall in London.
 All of the proceeds from that project were donated to War Child.

 A fan favourite, "505" became popular on TikTok in August 2022 when it was associated to a variety of videos, including some by users showcasing the soft grunge, 2014 Tumblr aesthetic.
 Following that viral success, the song surged on Spotify where it became the band's third most popular song with an average of 1.7 million plays a month.
 It reached a new peak in the UK Singles Chart and was number 64 on the 2022 annual chart.
 It was also the biggest indie song in the UK in 2022.

 Composition

-"505" is composed in the key of C major with a time signature of (common time), and follows a tempo of 140 beats per minute.
-The track predominantly features an organ chord progression inspired by Ennio Morricone's The Good, the Bad and the Ugly, played by Turner himself, as well as a guitar played by long-time collaborator Miles Kane.
+The track features Alex Turner playing Hammond organ, as well as a guitar played by long-time collaborator Miles Kane.
+In the studio recording Matt Helders plays variations of Motorik beat on the drums at 140 BPM.

-The song's lyrics prominently focus on a relationship, and the protagonist yearningly returning to a place for a certain moment or individual.
+The song's lyrics prominently focus on a relationship, and the protagonist yearningly returning to a place for a certain moment or individual, "505" is ambiguous in its meaning, but some have suggested it could represent a real or metaphorical hotel room number.
 The track is often referred to as one of the first love songs by the band, with Turner stating in an interview with NME, "the first proper love song we've done ... as in like, 'Oh, it's that one person.
-In the same interview, Turner admits the song centres on an ex-lover of his, which fans have theorised refers to Turner's then-girlfriend, Johanna Bennett.
+Fans have theorised that the lyrics refer to Turner's then-girlfriend, Johanna Bennett.